 What About Lobsters?

 Many people think lobsters mate for life.
-In fact, the first 5-7 years of a lobsters' life's spent changing shells.
+In fact, the first 5-7 years of a lobsters' life are spent changing shells.
 It's incorrect to think lobsters mate for life.
 They actually, dominate and the male gets to have a fling with as many women in his local area as he likes.
 He only stays with each one for a few weeks.

 Movie Whisperer (author) from Moreton Bay, Queensland on September 12, 2020:

 Lovely take - I still like my analysis though.
 I asked heaps of people on social media at the time of writing this article

 The loner leader blinds the Short-Sighted Woman because her and David broke the rules.
 There's nothing to make you believe that The Loner Leader is jealous but rather has a very tight grip on the loner community and wants to maintain that control.
 The hotel maid is just loyal to the Loner Leader.
 The Loner Leader, understanding the universe, knows that David and the woman are "in love" because they are both short-sighted.